LucianoAdonis/lucianoadonis.github.io/pages/ds-interviews-chapter-0.md

 In this mode, you're on your own to find a match.
 You must traverse through random and questionable pages to land on one where a boss fight can be possible.

 It's tricky at first, but when you win, the benefit is that you can negotiate better rewards and positioning.
-This freedom often comes with more leverage in the long run, especially if you align yourself with a Covenant later.
+This freedom often comes with more negotiating power over time, especially if you align yourself with a Covenant later.

 # Covenants